antaldaniel/greendeal/content/post/2021-06-10-founder-daniel-antal/index.md

 **Is there a number or piece of information that recently surprised you?
 If so, what was it?**

 There were a few numbers that surprised me, and some of them were brought up by our observatory teams.
 Karel is talking about the fact that not all green energy is green at all: many hydropower stations contribute to the greenhouse effect and not reduce it.
-Annette has been talking about the growing interest in the Dalmatian breed after the Disney 101 Dalmatians movies, and it reminded me of the astonishing growth in interest for chess sets, chess tutorials, and platform subscriptions after the success of Netflix’s The Queen’s Gambit.
+Annette brought up the growing interest in the [Dalmatian breed](/post/2021-06-09-team-annette-wong/) after the Disney *101 Dalmatians* movies, and it reminded me of the astonishing growth in interest for chess sets, chess tutorials, and platform subscriptions after the success of Netflix’s *The Queen’s Gambit*.

+{{< figure src="/media/img/blogposts_2021/queens_gambit_bloomberg.png" caption="*The Queen’s Gambit’ Chess Boom Moves Online By Rachael Dottle* on [bloomberg.com](https://www.bloomberg.com/graphics/2020-chess-boom/)" numbered="true" >}}

-Annette is talking about the importance of cultural influencers, and on that theme, what could be more exciting that Netflix’s biggest success so far is not a detective series or a soap opera but a coming-of-age story of a female chess prodigy.
+Annette is talking about the importance of cultural influencers, and on that theme, what could be more exciting that [Netflix’s biggest success](https://www.netflix.com/nl-en/title/80234304) so far is not a detective series or a soap opera but a coming-of-age story of a female chess prodigy.
 Intelligence is sexy, and we are in the intelligence business.

-{{< figure src="/media/img/blogposts_2021/queens_gambit_bloomberg.png" caption="*The Queen’s Gambit’ Chess Boom Moves Online By Rachael Dottle* on [bloomberg.com](https://www.bloomberg.com/graphics/2020-chess-boom/)" numbered="true" >}}

 But to tell a more serious and more sobering number, I recently read with surprise that there are [more people smoking cigarettes](https://www.theguardian.com/society/2021/may/27/number-of-smokers-has-reached-all-time-high-of-11-billion-study-finds) on Earth in 2021 than in 1990.
 Population growth in developing countries replaced the shrinking number of developed country smokers.
 While I live in Europe, where smoking is strongly declining, it reminds me that Europe’s population is a small part of the world.
 We cannot take for granted that our home-grown experiences about the world are globally valid.